doriantaylor/rb-intertwingler/README-SOP.md

 arbitrary entities in the graph that happen to have been appropriately tagged.
 Again, the only purpose they serve is to unambiguously identify the terminating path segment.
 For the path `/A/B/C/d` to resolve, `A` has to exist and be connected (again, arbitrarily) to `B`, `B` to `C`, and `C` to `d`.
-If `d` can be uniquely identified using a shorter path, `Intertwingler` can be configured to either redirect, or leave it alone.
+If only _part_ of the path resolves, then _that_ is one of the few situations you will encounter a `404` — because the path is _over_\specified — something you can only do if you enter the path manually, as `Intertwingler` will only ever expose (explicit overrides notwithstanding) the shortest uniquely-identifying overlay path for any resource.
+As such, if `d` can be uniquely identified using a shorter path, the default behaviour of `Intertwingler` is to redirect.

 > In practice, this behaviour subsumes what we ordinarily think of as
 > "folders" or "containers", and will be possible to configure which
-> resource types get considered for "container-ness", but in general
+> resource and relation types get considered for "container-ness", but
-> `Intertwingler` does not recognize the concept of a container as a
+> in general `Intertwingler` does not recognize the concept of a
-> category of entity that is meaningfully distinct from a non-container.
+> container as a category of entity that is meaningfully distinct from
+> a non-container.

 ### Canonical Identifiers